They don’t call it a newspaper for nothing…

 During the comp, reporters-in-training will:

-• Meet friends and get integrated into the news board’s social life with a number of fun, casual comp events.
+- Make friends and get integrated into the news board's social life with a number of fun, casual comp events like trivia night and happy hours.

 Any questions?
 Want more information?
-Don’t hesitate to contact our News Comp Directors Rahem D. Hamid (rahem.hamid@thecrimson.com) and John N. Peña (john.pena@thecrimson.com) with any and all questions and concerns.
+Don’t hesitate to contact our News Comp Directors Azusa M. Lippit (azusa.lippit@thecrimson.com) and Asher J. Montgomery (asher.montgomery@thecrimson.com) with any and all questions and concerns.

 SHOWCASED WORK